waf/PrettyPrompt/README.md

 ## Building from source

-This application target .NET 5, and can be built with either Visual Studio or the normal `dotnet build` command line tool.
+This application targets modern .NET (i.e. not .NET Framework), and can be built with either Visual Studio or the normal `dotnet build` command line tool.